 33-year-old Arthur Liwembe took a baggie of cannabis to a police station in Dublin.
 His problem was that the drug “was not of good quality”, and he wished to file a complaint.

 No prison sentence, but he is set for deportation

 Liwembe hails from Malawi and resides at an asylum seekers’ reception centre.
 He pleaded guilty to possession of cannabis at Dublin District Court.
 He escaped a spell in prison, instead being instructed to carry out 200 hours of community service.
 He is, however, destined for deportation by June 26.
-Judge John Hughes remarked that Liwembe’s behaviour was ?illogical to say the least.?
-He also stated that Liwembe appeared to be ?looking to be arrested?.
-The beak suggested this was the product of cannabis-induced psychosis.
+Judge John Hughes remarked that Liwembe’s behaviour was “illogical to say the least.”
+He also stated that Liwembe appeared to be “looking to be arrested”.
+The police suggested this was the product of cannabis-induced psychosis.

 Upon being searched, Liwembe was found to be carrying a box-cutter knife.
 His legal representative, Anne Fitzgibbon, claimed he used this while working as a handyman.
 He was once a student nurse.
 He came from Malawi in 2012.
 His visa ran out and he applied for residency because he had fathered a child in Eire.
 Garda Foley told the judge that he believed Liwembe was suffering from problems.
 Liwemba was, surprisingly, not immediately arrested.
 That only occurred when he returned on a later date, asking for the return of his knife.
 Denial of his request caused him to turn aggressive.

 Fitzgibbon declared that Liwembe felt concern that the cannabis, not being of good quality, might “be detrimental to other people’s health”.
 She added that he had had “a very difficult upbringing” but no longer took cannabis.
 He wishes to stay in the Oirish Republic and might appeal.

 His sins didn’t end there